WHAT IS A COOPERATIVE PRESCHOOL?

 WHAT IS WOODHAVEN’S PHILOSOPHY ON DISCIPLINE AND CONFLICT RESOLUTION?

-We do not practice fear or punitive based discipline.
+We do not practice fear or punitive based discipline and see every opportunity as an opportunity to develop social skills.
 We strive to meet our children where they are and help meet their needs.
-We believe conflict is healthy and necessary.
-We provide conflict resolution training to our parents/caregivers so that we are all on the same page in terms of language and process.
+We believe conflict is healthy and necessary and young children need opportunities to develop problem-solving skills.
+We provide conflict resolution training to our parents/caregivers so that we all know the language and process of our conflict resolution model.
 We also agree to follow the Woodhaven Conflict Resolution Model as a guideline for adults who may encounter differences in our community.
+Adults are taught how to facilitate the children through conflict by modeling empathy, helping the children name the problem and then identify solutions and enter an agreement with one another.
+Finally, a check-in helps to see how each child is feeling.

 WHAT FAMILY JOBS ARE AVAILABLE IN THE CO-OP?